Separation is Optimal for LQR under Intermittent Feedback: Numerical Results

 The proposed optimal policy achieves the lowest cost across all values of $a$.
 Among suboptimal policies, the relative performance depends on the system dynamics: the state-based policy performs well for stable systems ($a < 1$) but degrades and eventually becomes unstable as $a$ increases.
 In contrast, the symmetric impulsive (SYM-IMP) policy remains stable and closely tracks the optimal policy across the entire range of $a$, consistent with its near-optimality for finite $r$ and its optimality in the limit $r \to 0$.

-In Fig.~\ref{fig:LQR_vs_p_Gauss}, we plot the steady-state LQR cost as a function of the target switching rate $r_s$ for $a = 1$ under Gaussian disturbances.
-The optimal policy consistently achieves the lowest cost across all switching rates.
+In Fig.~\ref{fig:LQR_vs_p_Gauss}, we plot the steady-state LQR cost as a function of the target communication rate $r_s$ for $a = 1$ under Gaussian disturbances.
+The optimal policy consistently achieves the lowest cost across all communication rates.
 As the communication constraint becomes more stringent (i.e., as $r_s$ decreases), ZOH policies rapidly degrade and become unstable.
 In particular, all ZOH policies diverge for $r_s < 0.4$, consistent with the observations in Fig.~\ref{fig:Single_LQR}.
 While the confidence intervals appear larger in this figure, this is primarily due to the scaling of the vertical axis.
 Finally, as $r_s \to 1$, all policies exhibit similar performance, reflecting the diminishing impact of communication constraints when transmissions are nearly always allowed.

 In Fig.~\ref{fig:LQR_vs_sigma}, we plot the steady-state LQR cost as a function of the disturbance standard deviation $\sigma_W$ for $r_s = 0.25$ under Gaussian noise.
 For this value of $r_s$, ZOH-based policies are unstable (see Fig.~\ref{fig:LQR_vs_p_Gauss}) and yield significantly larger costs.
 As a result, their curves lie outside the displayed range of the vertical axis and are not visible in the plot.
 As expected, the steady-state cost increases monotonically with $\sigma_W$, reflecting the growing impact of disturbances.
 However, the growth rate diminishes for large $\sigma_W$, leading to a reduced relative gap between policies.
 Notably, the performance ordering remains largely unchanged across all noise levels, with the optimal and symmetric impulsive policies consistently outperforming the others.
 We next investigate the effect of non-Gaussian disturbance distributions.

-In Fig.~\ref{fig:LQR_vs_p_Laplace}, we plot the steady-state LQR cost as a function of the target switching rate $r_s$ for $a = 1$ under Laplace disturbances.
-Comparing with Fig.~\ref{fig:LQR_vs_p_Gauss}, we observe qualitatively similar behavior across all policies.
-In particular, ZOH-based policies become unstable for $r_s < 0.4$, and the state-based policy consistently provides the second-best performance for moderate to large switching rates ($r_s > 0.3$).